 Thanks to Twitter’s reach and speed, the platform has become an important channel for customer service.
-Almost 3 million Dutch people and more than a quarter of companies now use Twitter.
+Almost 18 million people in the UK and more than a quarter of companies now use Twitter.
 Twitter’s own analysis shows that the number of tweets to major brands has grown 2.5 times in the past two years.

 Why Twitter for customer service?

 Twitter estimates that answering a tweet is 80% cheaper than answering a phone call.
 However, the volume of tweets is many times higher, and as a company you have to prepare for that; a good knowledge base and experienced employees are a must.

 If properly set up, helping customers via Twitter increases customer engagement.
 Examples of excellent (or quirky) service can be noticed and shared widely.
 This can significantly improve a company’s reputation.

 Twitter also offers the opportunity for a proactive web-based strategy: chiming in on relevant conversations and providing useful information, even if the conversation isn’t directly aimed at the company.

 For many companies, posts on Twitter are the first sign that there is a potential problem.
 For example when something doesn’t work properly.
 There is a good chance that the customer will make a public complaint on Twitter.
 This gives companies the opportunity to reassure customers and give them an indication of when the problem will be resolved.
 By doing so, the company can significantly reduce the risk of negative publicity.

 Voice of the Customer

 While not as rigorous as real ‘Voice of the Customer’ programs, Twitter provides insight into what consumers want and expect from you.
 If many of them ask for a particular product, it’s worth considering developing this and making the product available.
 You can also use Twitter to see how your brand is perceived by consumers.
 Compared to competitors, for instance.